 Will I have a roommate?

-Yes, participants may have up to three roommates.
+Yes, participants may have one or more roommates.
 Our residence halls are divided by gender, and we match participants based on program and academic grade year.
 If you’re attending with a friend or sibling and want to room together, make sure you both list each other’s name on the registration form, and we will do our best to put you in the same room.

 Where will I stay on campus?

 Overnight participants reside exclusively in Rose Street Commons.
 We have full-time, live-in staff who provide interaction, supervision, and help ensure the health and safety of our participants.
 Rose Street Commons is air-conditioned and room configurations vary by hall.
 View floor plans.

 What do I eat while at Penn College?

 Your registration fee includes all meals and an evening snack.
 Meals take place in various locations on campus, including the Keystone Dining Room, Capitol Eatery, and Le Jeune Chef Restaurant.
 Dietary restrictions are accommodated.

 What if I don’t feel well or hurt myself?

 Penn College is committed to providing a safe and fun environment for all of our participants.
 Nurses, College Police, and/or EMTs are available at all times throughout your stay.
 Health and safety protocols are in place to notify parents if a participant needs medical attention.

 Are participants chaperoned?